Night-vision device: Auto-gating

 Autogating (ATG) rapidly switches the power supply's voltage to the photocathode on and off.
 These switches are rapid enough that they are not detectable to the human eye and peak voltage supplied to the night vision device is maintained.
-This reduces the "duty cycle" (ie. the amount of time that the tube has power running through it) which increases the device's lifespan.
+This reduces the "duty cycle" (ie. the amount of time that the tube has power running through it) in high light conditions which increases the device's lifespan and lets it maintain resolution better.
 Autogating also enhances the Bright-Source Protection (BSP), which reduces the voltage supplied to the photocathode in response to ambient light levels.
 Automatic Brightness Control (ABC) modulates the amount of voltage supplied to the microchannel plate (rather than the photocathode) in response to ambient light.
-Together, BSP and ABC (alongside autogating) serves to prevent temporary blindness for the user and prevent damage to the tube when the night vision device is exposed to sudden bright sources of light, like a muzzle flash or artificial lighting.
+Together, BSP and ABC (alongside autogating) serves to prevent damage to the tube when the night vision device is exposed to sudden bright sources of light, like a muzzle flash or artificial lighting.
 These modulation systems also help maintain a steady illumination level in the user's view that improves the ability to keep "eyes on target" in spite of temporary light flashes.
 These functions are especially useful for pilots, soldiers in urban environments, and special operations forces who may be exposed to rapidly changing light levels.